 Our annual writing contest is open and free to high schoolers around the world, ages thirteen to eighteen.
 Winners receive $1,000 in prizes, mentorship by esteemed Narrative editors and authors, and publication in Narrative alongside the greats.
 We’ll be announcing this year’s prompt and guest judges at start of the contest on January 4.
 The submission deadline is February 3.

-cofounder/editor Carol Edgarian.
-Each video covers a basic aspect of the writing process—from choosing an idea to crafting a scene to revising and submitting—and offers some expert behind-the-scenes advice.
-We hope you’ll dive in here
+Here you’ll find short video tutorials, featuring bestselling author and Narrative cofounder/editor Carol Edgarian.
+Each covers an aspect of the writing process—from choosing an idea to crafting a scene to revising and submitting—as well as offering some expert behind-the-scenes advice.

 We’ve curated reading lists of fiction, poetry, creative nonfiction, writing advice, and other creative fodder from the Narrative Library, designed to provide a “Best of” hits list across genre and form.

 Search the Narrative Library by common classroom themes ranging from “Love” to “Justice & Equality” to “The Writing Life.”